mrfrayfeed/FinderPro/README.md

 ## Usage

 1. Get the _.unitypackage_ from [Releases](https://github.com/mrfrayfeed/FinderPro/releases/) or clone this repository and create your own.
-2. In Unity choose _Assets -> Import Package... -> Custom Package..._ and select the appropriate _.unitypackage_
+2. In Unity choose _Assets -> Import Package... -> Custom Package..._ and select the appropriate _.unitypackage_.
-3. Next step _Window -> FinderPro_ player click right in the Hierarchy panel and choose Video -> Video Player with Controls
+3. To start usage _Window -> FinderPro_.

 ## License